Taxation of international executives

 There is no specific protocol for the exchange of information between the tax authorities and the immigration authorities in Greece.
 However both authorities in the course of their procedures and/ or audits will seek confirmation of proper registration and may seek to cross reference any information received.

-It depends on whether the assignee continues to receive income for services rendered in Greece or he/she has other reasons to have filing obligation, that is, the purchase / ownership of a house in Greece, assets, etc.
+It depends on whether the assignee continues to receive income for services rendered in Greece or they have other reasons to have filing obligation, that is, the purchase/ownership of a house in Greece, assets, etc.

-Do the taxation authorities in Greece adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Greece adopt the economic employer approach1 to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Greece considering the adoption of this interpretation of economic employer in the future?

 Are there a de minimus number of days before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimus number of days?